qmlbook/qmlbook/docs/fluid/fluid.rst

     :end-before: <<M1

 The example above shows a simple animation applied on the ``x`` and ``rotation`` property.
-Each animation has a duration of 4000 milliseconds (msecs) and loops forever.
+Each animation has a duration of 4000 milliseconds (msec) and loops forever.
 The animation on x moves the x coordinate from the object gradually over to 240px.
-The animation on rotation runs from the current angle to 360 degree.
+The animation on rotation runs from the current angle to 360 degrees.
 Both animations run in parallel and are started as soon as the UI is loaded.

 Now you can play around with the animation by changing the ``to`` and ``duration`` property or you could add another animation for example on the ``opacity`` or even the ``scale``.
-Combining these it could look like the object is disappearing in the deep space.
+Combining these it could look like the object is disappearing into the deep space.
 Try it out!

 Animation Elements
 ------------------